Grasse perfume is known all over the world. And that’s obviously for no reason.

-In fact, the town of Grasse, on the French Riviera, is known as the world capital of Perfume because of the long history of perfume production in Grasse, and the expertise in perfume which can be found there.
+In fact, the town of Grasse, on the French Riviera, is known as the world capital of Perfume because of the long history of perfume production in Grasse, and the expertise in the perfume-making which can be found there.

 Today, Grasse perfume is what the town is most known for, and it is the place where some of the world’s most famous perfumes are crafted, such as perfumes from Louis Vuitton and Chanel.